New registration for dogs

 GPO Box 1434

-- Stamp or write their name (as shown on their animal permit).
+- Stamp or write their name identifying their details on the registration form.

-- Forward the completed dog registration application form to Council.
+- Forward a copy the completed dog registration application form to Council.

-Sellers participating in this program may request application forms and reply paid envelopes.
-Council issues registration renewals before animal registration finishes.
+Approved facilities participating in this program may request that Council provides them with application forms and reply paid envelopes.

 Guide dogs and other assistance dogs